Wilson-Smith/Nuclear-Code-for-nhentai/README.md

-# Nuclear Code for nhentai, what would you expect.
+# A Nuclear Code Generator for nhentai, what would you expect.
 for more info go to the README.txt file